shotastage/ReBorder/README.md

 - 😀 **Shota Shimazu** ✉️ **t16440ss@sfc.keio.ac.jp**

 # License
-This software incliding original depended packages are licensed under the SFCOIN License, see [LICENSE](LICENSE) for detail.
+This software is incliding original depended packages are licensed under the SFCOIN License, see [LICENSE](LICENSE) for detail.